antrea-io/website/content/docs/main/docs/antrea-ipam.md

 To enable flexible IPAM, you need to enable the `AntreaIPAM` feature gate for both `antrea-controller` and `antrea-agent`, and set the `enableBridgingMode` configuration parameter of `antrea-agent` to `true`.
+When Antrea is installed by helm, just simply modify the helm chart `values.yaml` as below:
+-  `enableBridgingMode: true`
+-  `featureGates: {AntreaIPAM: true}`
+-  `trafficEncapMode: "noEncap"`
+-  `noSNAT: true`
-The needed changes in the Antrea deployment YAML are:
+Otherwise, if Antrea is installed from YAML: the needed changes in the Antrea configmap `antrea-config` YAML are as below:

 ```yaml
   antrea-controller.conf: |